SVG3141/Lab3/README.md

-# GGR472 Week 6 demo: Introducing expressions and events with Mapbox GL JS
+# GGR472 Lab 3: Simple expressions and events with Mapbox GL JS

 This repository contains JavaScript files and resources to help you learn about using the Mapbox GL JS library to filter data, update paint properties, and handle events on interactive maps.